fireyinc/InsaneAircraftRules/README.md

-# AircraftRules
+# InsaneAircraftRules
-Some really stupid rules about airplanes, and more
+Some really stupid, insane, and straight up flabbergasting rules about airplanes, and other flying vehicles.